🎭🎵Gloria Loring -- is 79 in the year 2025 and 80 in the year 2026; b.12/10/1946

 In 1983, “Dancing With Myself” by Billy Idol With Generation X peaked at number 39 on the Canada pop singles chart.

-In 1994, “Day In, Day Out” by The Dream Warriors peaked at number 19 on the Canada pop singles chart.
+In 1994, “Day In, Day Out” by Dream Warriors peaked at number 19 on the Canada pop singles chart.

-In 1966, “Devil With A Blue Dress On/Good Golly Miss Molly” by Mitch Ryder And The Detroit Wheels peaked at number 5 on the Canada pop singles chart.
+In 1966, “Devil With A Blue Dress On/Good Golly Miss Molly” by Mitch Ryder and The Detroit Wheels peaked at number 5 on the Canada pop singles chart.

 In 1988, “Domino Dancing” by Pet Shop Boys peaked at number 21 on the Canada pop singles chart.